-- Sea level rise is already being observed and is projected to continue to rise into the future, increasing risk to our coastal communities and assets.
+- Accelerated sea level rise is being observed and is projected to continue to rise into the future, increasing risk to our coastal communities and assets.

-- It is projected that the number of heavy rainfall days per year may increase, which could lead to an increase in both fluvial and pluvial (urban storm water) flood risk.
+- It is projected that the number of heavy rainfall days per year will increase, which would lead to an increase in both fluvial and pluvial (urban storm water) flood risk.

 - The projected wetter winters, particularly in the West of the country, could give rise to increased groundwater flood risk associated with turloughs.

 These potential impacts could have serious consequences for Ireland, where all of the large cities are on the coast and many of the main towns are on the coast or beside rivers.

 SECTORAL ADAPTATION PLAN

 This Plan sets out a long-term goal for adaptation in flood risk management, along with a set of objectives and adaptation actions aimed at achieving those objectives.
 The long-term goal adopted by the OPW on climate adaptation for flooding and flood risk management is: